-2. Kayaking a Florida spring.
+2. Kayaking a freshwater spring as a weekend getaway.
 Try Blue Spring State Park.

 Why is it cool?
 Blue Spring stays a steady 68 degrees.
 In the winter, that’s warm enough to draw hundreds of manatees.
-But with manatees safely elsewhere, the spring becomes a vast swimming hole with multiple entry points, so before, during and after you kayak, you can take a chilling dip.
-Blue Spring Run and the St. John’s River offer an unbelievably wild environment for paddling, both north and south of the park.
+But with manatees safely elsewhere, the spring becomes a vast swimming hole with multiple entry points for a chilling dip.
+Blue Spring Run and the St. John’s River offer an unbelievably wild environment for kayaking, both north and south of the park, and you can start and end your trip with a refreshing plunge.
 Here are more springs that are perfect for summer weekends.
 Florida state park website for Blue Spring.